hanami/guides/content/v2.0/views/overview.md

 <p><img src="/v2.0/views/welcome-to-bookshelf.png" alt="Welcome to Bookshelf" class="img-responsive"></p>

-To achieve the same result, we could also have made the connection between the action and the view explicit, by passing the view to the response object's `#render` method, as below.
+Should we choose, we can also make the connection between the action and the view explicit.
+To do this, we include the home show view via Hanami's Deps mixin and pass it to the `#render` method of the response object.

 ```ruby
 # app/actions/home/show.rb